EJDU21/FlowSync-BCI/README.md

 To use it:

-1. Download `train_model.ipynb` and upload it to your Google Drive under the path
+1. Download `train_model.ipynb` and upload it to your Google Drive under the path:
-- `/content/drive/My Drive/Colab Notebooks/YOUR_PROJECT_NAME/`
+  `/content/drive/My Drive/Colab Notebooks/YOUR_PROJECT_NAME/`
 2. Open the notebook in **Google Colab**.
 3. Modify all dataset and save path references in the notebook to match your Drive directory structure.
 4. Run the notebook to train your model.